 That said, keeping kosher, like other Jewish traditions and customs, endures.
 Many scholars believe that traditions like keeping kosher are important, because they connect Jewish people to their sense of identity, their history, and their culture.
 Such traditions have kept the spirit of Judaism alive, even in the darkest of times.

-I do not have a kosher key on my other blog, The History Kitchen, because it is not a kosher blog– though I do offer optional kosher modifications to recipes whenever possible.
+I do not have a kosher key on my other blog, The History Kitchen, because it is not a kosher blog– but I do offer optional kosher modifications to recipes whenever possible.

 To learn more about keeping kosher, check out these links: